PolySync/misra-rust/MISRA-Rules.md

 "Expressions of essentially character type shall not be used inappropriately in addition and subtraction operations."

-✔️
+✔️ _Enforced by default._

 __[See Rule_10_2.rs](./tests/compile-fail/Rule_10_2.rs)__

 ### Rule 10.3

-"The value od an experssionshall not be assigned to an object with a narrower essential type or of a different essential type category."
+"The value of an experssion shall not be assigned to an object with a narrower essential type or of a different essential type category."

-✔️
+✔️ _Enforced by default._

 __[See Rule_10_3.rs](./tests/compile-fail/Rule_10_3.rs)__